 In the United States the blend is used in California and Washington by a group of producers who call themselves the Rhone Rangers.
-In South Africa a handful of Grenache – Syrah wines are produced in the country’s marquee Stellenbosch region.
+In South Africa a handful of Grenache – Syrah wines are produced in the country’s famous Stellenbosch region.

 Food matches include: